 Hunters knife.
-Damascus with Deers & Curly Birch
+Damascus with Deer & Curly Birch

-This is more complicated version of our Hunters knife with "Deers in the grass" effect on the 256 layer Damascus steel blade.
+This is more complicated version of our Hunters knife with "Deer in the grass" effect on the 256 layer Damascus steel blade.

 The blade for this knife contains 256 layer hand forged Damascus pattern welded steel.
 The knife blade is made from two different steel types - 1095 and 15N20.
 The result of forging, forge welding and twisting gives the blade its unique pattern.
 After the blade is forged it is grinded by hand to the smoother shape, concave grind and then heat treated and annealed to Rockwell 61 (HRC) hardness.
 After hardening the blade, it is etched in acid, slightly polished and sharpened to razor sharpness.
 The handle for this knife is hand shaped out of a block of stabilized curly Birch, thermally treated wood that grows very slowly in the far North in Finland (Lapland).
 It is oiled with a pure tung nut oil and afterwards waxed with beeswax.